monome-community/norns-community/README.md

 ---

-## how can I help maintain this website?
+## How can I help maintain this website?

 If you want to help maintain this website, you can run it locally and test your changes before submitting a [pull request](https://github.com/monome-community/norns-community/pulls).